tjd1234/cmpt383summer2022/docs/languages/go/interfaceDemo.md

 ```

 To implement a `Counter`, we need to create a new type that has the three
 methods in `Counter`.
-Lets do that as follows:
+Here's one way to do it:

 ```go
 type NamedCount struct {